Content Guidance

 None

 Cat Kid Comic Club: The Musical has moments of loud music, moving lights, and brief flashing lights.
 Audience responses or reactions can be noisy and potentially intense for some audience members.
+Reflections from a disco ball shine across the audience.

 The play begins with Cat Kid and Molly Pollywog introducing the audience to the chaotic world of their new club, where they aim to teach 21 baby frogs how to create their own comics.
 Each frog is bursting with energy, and Cat Kid promises that by the end of the week, everyone will have created a comic, with the reward of a “Mega-Gigantic, Humonga-normous Comic Club Party” awaiting their success.